BlogSurveys

 With the free plan, you can:

-What’s more, you can also connect other sources of feedback into Survicate’s Insights Hub, and analyze all the data from it.
+What’s more, you can also connect other sources of feedback into Survicate’s Research Hub, and analyze all the data from it.

-💡Think location-specific Google reviews, Intercom conversations, and even the dust-covered Google Sheets feedback files no one had the time to analyze.
+💡Think location-specific Google reviews, Intercom conversations, Zendesk or HubSpot tickets, app reviews, call transcripts, and even the dust-covered Google Sheets feedback files no one had the time to analyze.

 Ask questions like: